hudora/pyShipping/README.rst

 pyShipping provides connections to interface with shipping companies and to transport shipping related information.

- * package - shipping/cargo related calculations based on a unit of shipping (box, crate, package)
+ * package - shipping/cargo related calculations based on a unit of shipping (box, crate, package), includes a bin packing implementation in pure Python
  * sendung - defines an abstract shippment (Sendung), with packages and calculations based on that
+ * addressvalidation - check if an address is valid
  * carriers.dpd - calculation of DPD/Georoutes routing data and labels.
 Included tables are for shippments from Wuppertal but it should work with all other german routing tables.
  * fortras - tools for reading and writing Fortras messages.
 Fortras is a EDI standard for logistics related information somewhat common in Germany.
 See Wikipedia_ for further enlightenment